SmellydogCoding/outdoor-activities-finder/readme.md

 ##### Set up Dev Environment

-The project requires [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).
+Download and install [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).

-This project also requires Bower
+Make sure that the node and mongod commands are added to your PATH.

+Install Bower

 ```
 npm install bower -g
 ```

-Once you have the prerequisites installed run:
+Once you have the above prerequisites installed run:

 ```
 bower install
 npm install
 ```

-to set up the database first start a mongodb instance
+Open an new tab in your terminal/powershell and run:

 ```
 mongod
 ```

-and then to seed the database
+next seed the local database:

 ```
 node seed.js
 ```

+once the database seeding is finished (collections and indexes successfully created) press `CTRL+C` to exit

-now you should be able to build the project and start the express server by typing
+now you should be able to build the project and start the express server by running:

 ```
 gulp